sam46/Agar.io-Clone/README.md

 ##### STILL A WORK IN PROGRESS!!

-#### Check out the local demo as the full server-client code is laggy
+#### Check out the local browser-only demo as the full server-client code is laggy
 due to it being in the middle of an upgrade.

 #### TODO List
+- [ ] Fixing time-stepping on server and clients
 - [ ] Handling blob generation and synchronization across clients
 - [ ] Collision Detection
 - [x] Porting physics to Java on the server